lukasdev2/lukasdev2/README.md

 - 👋 Hi, I’m @lukasdev2
-- 👀 I’m interested in nothing
+- 👀 I’m interested in python
-- 🌱 I’m currently learning nothin
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me you cant
 - ⚡ Fun fact: nothing